slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README.md

 I upgraded my RPi5 on Dragger, replacing the SD card with an SSD.

 Components used:
-- https://www.amazon.com/dp/B0CHNP7P89  - SSD to USB Adapter, used to omage the OS on the PC
+- https://www.amazon.com/dp/B0CHNP7P89  - SSD to USB Adapter, used to image the OS on the PC
 - https://www.amazon.com/dp/B0CPPGGDQT  - Geekworm X1001 PCIe to M.2 Hat
 - https://www.amazon.com/dp/B0C5D6C1YQ  - EN600 PRO SSD 256GB PCIe 3.0 Gen 3x4, NVMe M.2 drive

 Steps:
-- First I used SD Imager on a Windows 10 machine to backup my SD card.
+- First I used _SD Imager_ on a Windows 10 machine to backup my SD card.
-- Then ran Balena Etcher on the same machine to transfer that image to SSD, which was placed on the M2/USB adapter.
+- Then ran _Balena Etcher_ on the same machine to transfer that image to SSD, which was placed on the M2/USB adapter.
 - Then I moved SSD to the RPi Hat, and it booted right away, automatically extending the root partition to full ~256GB.

 I could've done imaging on the Ubuntu desktop using "_Disks_" app or "_dd_".
+Balena Etcher is available for Ubuntu, if that's your preference.
+Ubuntu _Disks_ app reads and writes images fine.

 _Pros_: The RPi feels a bit faster, and I hope for better reliability in the long run.